-Speak to a Licensed Attorney to Get Help With the Probate Process
+Speak to an Attorney to Get Help with the Probate Process

-If you have never handled the probate of an estate before, or you think you may run into problems with a large or complicated estate, talk with an experienced probate attorney.
+If this is your first time handling the probate of an estate, talk with an experienced probate attorney.
+Or, if you think you will run into problems with a large or complicated estate, an attorney can help.
 You can hire a lawyer to provide as much or as little help as you need.

 Can I Solve This on My Own or Do I Need an Attorney?

 - Complex probate situations usually require a lawyer

 - A lawyer will take these matters seriously and enforce protections